htdebeer/pandocomatic/documentation/pandocomatic_templates.md

 For more involved conversion patterns, some setup of the environment might be needed.
 Think of setting Bash environment variables, creating temporary directories, or even installing third party tools needed in the conversion.
-Startup scripts can be any executable script.
+Startup scripts can be any executable script or program.

 Setup scripts are run before the conversion process starts.